 E. When provisions for public access are waived, this decision shall be made in writing listing the rationale per Subsections C and D above, and shall be archived so that this decision can be reviewed by the Washington State Department of Ecology during the next master program update cycle.

 F. Parcels within shoreline jurisdiction, but which do not front onto the shoreline will not be required to provide shoreline public access.
-They may be required to provide public access to other parcels along the shoreline (e.g., water’s edge), where this is needed.

 G. If public access on shoreline parcels is demonstrated to be infeasible or inappropriate on site due to significant interference to operations or hazards to life and property, alternative visual access opportunities may be provided at a location not directly adjacent to the water such as a viewpoint, observation tower, or other areas serving as a means to view public waters.